backfire250/ds_salary_proj/README.md

-# Project 1: Data Science Salary Estimator: Project Overview
+# Data Science Salary Estimator: Project Overview
 **Project Goal**:  Created a tool that estimates data science salaries based on some factors associated with the job: geography, job title, company size, industry, # of competitors etc.
 * Scraped 1000 job descriptions from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on Python, Excel, AWS, and Spark.